 - Rational Design.
 Antisense drug discovery is more rational than any other type of drug discovery because:

 - We know the rules for creating antisense drugs.
 They bind to target RNA.

 - The building blocks of antisense technology are constant across all antisense drugs.
 It is the order of the building blocks that direct our drugs to a specific target.

 - The distribution and metabolism of antisense drugs are very similar from drug to drug, resulting in a common and often times, predictable, safety profile across all antisense drugs.

 - Efficiency.
 Our antisense platform is much less costly and time consuming at the drug discovery and early development stages than traditional small molecule drugs.
 We can translate what we learn from the testing of one antisense drug to future antisense drugs and reduce the potential for failure in early stages of development, thus creating significant competitive advantage for the platform.

 - Manufacturing.
 The advances we have made in process chemistry have resulted in dramatic reductions in the cost of our drugs.
 It is a simple and cost effective process in which our antisense drugs are chemically synthesized.

-We have successfully used our drug discovery platform to generate a large pipeline of first-in-class antisense drugs, each unique to a specific RNA target, and each to treat a disease where there are patients with significant unmet medical needs.
+We have successfully used our drug discovery platform to generate a large pipeline of first- or best-in-class antisense drugs, each unique to a specific RNA target, and each to treat a disease where there are patients with significant unmet medical needs.

 Learn more about the basic science behind antisense approaches.